In this guide

 If you are considering building a core portfolio with ETFs, or adding ETFs to improve diversification, check out the websites of the major Australian issuers first.

-Don’t just look at management fees but compare the underlying investments, index benchmarks and performance of like funds from different issuers.
+Don’t just look at management fees, but compare the underlying investments, index benchmarks and performance of like funds from different issuers.

-Leave a comment
+Leave a Reply

-You must be a SuperGuide member and logged in to add a comment or question.
+You must be logged in to post a comment.